-Baby Moves to Side of Bassinet | Is This Okay?
+Baby Moves to Side of Bassinet | Why & What You Should Do

-How do I stop my baby from wriggling to the side of the bassinet?
-Swaddling babies who are under three months of age can help minimize mobility and the ability to move themselves to the side of the bassinet.
-Check the baby often, and reposition as necessary.
-Babies who are able to roll by themselves should be moved to a crib.
+Swaddling babies who are under three months of age can help minimize their ability to move themselves to the side of the bassinet.

-The saying “back is best” is the standard for early sleeping for infants.
 If your baby has shifted somehow to the side of the bassinet or crib, their safety could be at risk.

 Until babies are able to roll easily and comfortably from back to front and front to back, they should be sleeping on their back in the middle of the bassinet.

-Baby Moving to Side of Bassinet
+What To Do When Baby Moves to Side of Bassinet

 It’s remarkable how quickly babies can seem to maneuver themselves despite all the safety precautions we put in place.

-You should move your baby away from the sides if the sides aren’t breathable and if your baby is unable to roll independently.
+You should move your baby away from the sides if the sides aren’t breathable and your baby is unable to roll independently.

 You should also move your baby back to the middle if they are still swaddled and unable to roll on their own.